-If you are seriously about Amarone, the best way to learn all about this important Italian wine is to book one our guided tours in Valpolicella.
-In a half or full day itinerary, you will become an Amarone expert, walking the vineyards where the grapes grow, seeing where the Appassimento (grape drying) takes place, visiting the cellars where it rests inside large wooden barrels and sampling various types of Amarone to learn about its characteristics and styles.
+If you are serious about Amarone, the best way to learn all about this important Italian wine is to book one our guided tours in Valpolicella.
+In a half or full day itinerary, you will become an Amarone expert, walking the vineyards where the grapes grow, seeing where the Appassimento (grape drying) takes place, visiting the cellars where the wine rests inside large wooden barrels and sampling various types of Amarone to learn about its characteristics and styles.

 However, if you do not have time to come to Italy, or you have not planned your trip yet, you should read this guide, currently the most complete on the web.

 1. The History of Amarone: «This wine is not amaro!!»

 Oldest bottle of Amarone – on display at the Cooperative Winery of Negrar (Cantina Sociale di Negrar)

 In spite on what many believe, Amarone is a fairly recent wine.
 According to the legend, Amarone was “discovered” in 1936, in the cellars of Villa Novare (now Villa Mosconi Bertani), then the headquarters of the Cooperative Winery of Negrar.

 In those years the best product of Valpolicella wine region was Recioto, a sweet wine made from semi-dried grapes that is still produced today.

 Cellar master Adelino Lecchese discovered a barrel of Recioto he had forgotten in a corner of the cellar.
 He feared that the sugars had turned into alcohol, and that the wine had become dry, bitter and basically undrinkable.
 He tasted it and to his surprise he immediately realized that the wine had become dry indeed, but that it was also extremely pleasant.